department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/medical-records/monitoring/zero-silent-failures-checklist.md

 * Does your application have a user-facing transaction that is submitted to a back-end system?

-  _For Medical Records, we do NOT have any user entered data submitted to a backend system.
-One exception to this is that users are able to change their "VHIE Sharing" opt in/out out setting via our settings page.
+  _For Medical Records, we do NOT have any user entered data submitted to a backend system, with one exception: users are able to change their "VHIE Sharing" opt in/out out setting via our settings page.
 That change is submitted to the backend and the user is provided a success or error message.
 For various domains (below) we do call various backend systems to RETRIEVE data, therefore we are marking those as 'Yes'._

   - Allergies:
     - [X] Yes